 Homemade oil-free hummus is a classic 'must-have.'
-Our favorite blend with a pinch of cumin and a whole lotta adoration is healthier (and tastier) than any of those store-bought spreads.
+This favorite blend of chickpeas with a pinch of cumin, tahini, and no added oil is tastier than any of those store-bought spreads.

 Hummus (also known as "houmous," "humus," "hommus," or "hommos") in Arabic means chickpea.
 Yep, this classic Middle Eastern dip is all about chickpeas.
 Anything else, like one of our favorites, sweet potato dip, might remind you of hummus because it's got tahini, but it ain't hummus.
 At least, that's how I (and others) qualify it.

 Chickpeas are the hummus super-ingredient – perhaps even more essential than tahini.
-Although I'd make a strong case that both are pretty darned important.
-From a health standpoint, even when blended, chickpeas are still a great source of fiber and protein.
+However, I'd make a strong case that both are pretty important.

 Should you peel chickpeas?